shagun751/bsnq/Trial 21 - Logs/log_bsnqM_v100.md

 #### Observations : Time-stepping : AdBaE3
 This is the same time-stepping as he old code.
 However I have implemented it a little differently this time given the change in the code strucutre.
 Also I avoid applying dirichlet boundary conditions on P&#775;, P&#775;, &eta;&#775;.
 I have used the *bsnqVars* class to save the solution &Delta;P, &Delta;Q and &Delta;&eta; based on the time-values that were used to calculate thise and therefore I can do any time-stepping with this structure.

 The code now is stable like before.
 However the solution has higher amplitude than the earlier solution and I do not know yet why.
 It could be due to the changed mentioned here [here](#predCorNote1), mainly the 6x6 treatement of the advection term.
-I will try and use the old advection calculat ion and see if that brings the solution back to normal.
+I will try and use the old advection calculation and see if that brings the solution back to normal.

 It was also noted in this version that there is a need to force the DirichletBC.
 The Dirichlet type BC are applied to &Delta;P, &Delta;Q and &Delta;&eta; while solving for the system of linear equations.
 This however does not ensure that after time-stepping the solution would match the required Dirichlet solution.
 So now I am forcing the dirichlet BC.
 However despite me correcting this I am getting slightly higher amplitude than expected.
 Hopefully this is not the reason behind it, but it is possible.